aryanp2107/Algorithms/README.md

 - NP-Completeness — P vs NP, 3-SAT, vertex cover, set cover, polynomial-time reductions

 ## References
 *There is this amazing podcast on Spotify from Prof. Dan Arena at Vanderbilt University that provided a intrinsic understanding of all the concepts.
-I understand the fact that it's a podcast, however I was able to visualize everything in my mind as he was elaborating it* <br>
+I understand the fact that it's a podcast, however I was able to visualize everything in my mind as he was elaborating it.* <br>
 *Link:* https://open.spotify.com/show/5TO4rkuk0e9Upi7IM4ZG5w

 *Algorithm Design* — Kleinberg & Tardos